zishun/pyqt-meshviewer/applications/squirrel/README.md

     * Drag the left mouse button to change the view.

-## Known Issues
+## Notes

 * Only for viewing.
 Cannot create new keyframes.
 * ```.asg``` file reading is not implemented.
 Thus cannot load ```bear_trouble.key``` or ```mashroom_jumping.key```.
-* The degenerated cases described at the end of section 4.1 is not handled.
+* To handle the degenerated cases described at the end of section 4.1, small singular values in the linear system is cut-off, which is different from the original paper.
 * SVD decomposition is used for orthonormalization, different from the method in section 4.2.